Pardeepy123/Lab-Work/Freecad assignment.md

 Community and Support: FreeCAD has an active community of users and developers who contribute to its development, provide support, and share resources like tutorials and documentation.

-Overall, FreeCAD is a great option for hobbyists, students, and professionals looking for a free and open-source CAD software for their 3D modeling needs.
+Overall, FreeCAD is a great option for hobbyists, students, and professionals looking for a free and open-source CAD software for their 3D modeling needs.[freecad](https://www.picuino.com/en/freecad-intro.html)

 ###LITRETURE REVIEW:-
 A literature review on free CAD software would typically explore various aspects of different tools, including their features, capabilities, usability, performance, community support, and applications.
 Here's a concise overview: